kroxylicious/kroxylicious-junit5-extension/DEV_GUIDE.md

 ## Running Integration Tests on Podman

+### DOCKER_HOST environment variable

-It maybe necessary to configure the `DOCKER_HOST` environment variable to allow the tests to correctly use test containers.
+On Linux, it maybe necessary to configure the `DOCKER_HOST` environment variable to allow the tests to correctly use test containers.

 ```bash
 DOCKER_HOST=unix://$(podman info --format '{{.Host.RemoteSocket.Path}}')
 export DOCKER_HOST
 ```

+### Podman/Testcontainers incompatibility

 There is an incompatibility between HTTP connection timeout expectations of [testcontainers-java](https://github.com/testcontainers/testcontainers-java) and the Podman API.
 This